Grudz/Cpp_Fundamentals/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-The format of this repository based of the commits I uploaded:
+The format of this repository:

-  Naming convention => name Chapter#_Section#.cpp
+  The Personal Projects are Highlighted and labeled, Naming convention => name Chapter#_Section#.cpp

 Chapter 1: Basics of C++ (Only this chapter isn't named correctly)

   Variables and Types.cpp, Constants.cpp, Operators.cpp, Basic Input-Output.cpp